Gulf International Bank UK Ltd Sells 27,124 Shares of JPMorgan Chase & Co. (NYSE:JPM)

-Gulf International Bank UK Ltd decreased its holdings in shares of JPMorgan Chase & Co.
-(NYSE:JPM) by 9.2% in the third quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 268,790 shares of the financial services provider’s stock after selling 27,124 shares during the period.
-JPMorgan Chase & Co. accounts for 1.1% of Gulf International Bank UK Ltd’s portfolio, making the stock its 13th largest position.
-Gulf International Bank UK Ltd’s holdings in JPMorgan Chase & Co. were worth $38,979,000 as of its most recent SEC filing.
+Gulf International Bank UK Ltd trimmed its holdings in JPMorgan Chase & Co.
+(NYSE:JPM) by 9.2% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 268,790 shares of the financial services provider’s stock after selling 27,124 shares during the quarter.
+JPMorgan Chase & Co. comprises about 1.1% of Gulf International Bank UK Ltd’s investment portfolio, making the stock its 13th biggest holding.
+Gulf International Bank UK Ltd’s holdings in JPMorgan Chase & Co. were worth $38,979,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds have also made changes to their positions in JPM.
-Cantor Fitzgerald Investment Advisor L.P increased its stake in shares of JPMorgan Chase & Co. by 81.1% during the first quarter.
-Cantor Fitzgerald Investment Advisor L.P now owns 222,422 shares of the financial services provider’s stock valued at $30,321,000 after purchasing an additional 99,636 shares in the last quarter.
-BCK Partners Inc. bought a new stake in shares of JPMorgan Chase & Co. during the first quarter valued at approximately $2,455,000.
-LSV Asset Management increased its position in shares of JPMorgan Chase & Co. by 35.6% during the first quarter.
-LSV Asset Management now owns 37,300 shares of the financial services provider’s stock valued at $5,085,000 after acquiring an additional 9,800 shares in the last quarter.
-Wsfs Capital Management LLC increased its position in shares of JPMorgan Chase & Co. by 70.8% during the first quarter.
-Wsfs Capital Management LLC now owns 4,221 shares of the financial services provider’s stock valued at $575,000 after acquiring an additional 1,749 shares in the last quarter.
-Finally, Lumature Wealth Partners LLC increased its position in shares of JPMorgan Chase & Co. by 1,451.4% during the first quarter.
-Lumature Wealth Partners LLC now owns 3,770 shares of the financial services provider’s stock valued at $514,000 after acquiring an additional 3,527 shares in the last quarter.
-Institutional investors own 68.94% of the company’s stock.
+Several other large investors have also bought and sold shares of JPM.
+Miller Wealth Advisors LLC bought a new stake in shares of JPMorgan Chase & Co. in the second quarter worth approximately $67,000.
+VitalStone Financial LLC grew its stake in shares of JPMorgan Chase & Co. by 46,300.0% in the second quarter.
+VitalStone Financial LLC now owns 464 shares of the financial services provider’s stock worth $67,000 after acquiring an additional 463 shares during the period.
+Guardian Wealth Advisors LLC bought a new stake in shares of JPMorgan Chase & Co. in the first quarter worth approximately $70,000.
+True Wealth Design LLC bought a new stake in shares of JPMorgan Chase & Co. in the fourth quarter worth approximately $76,000.
+Finally, Maryland Capital Advisors Inc. grew its stake in shares of JPMorgan Chase & Co. by 17.9% in the second quarter.
+Maryland Capital Advisors Inc. now owns 678 shares of the financial services provider’s stock worth $99,000 after acquiring an additional 103 shares during the period.
+68.94% of the stock is owned by hedge funds and other institutional investors.

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, January 31st.
-Stockholders of record on Thursday, January 4th will be paid a $1.05 dividend.
-This represents a $4.20 dividend on an annualized basis and a dividend yield of 2.49%.
-The ex-dividend date is Thursday, January 4th.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, January 31st.
+Investors of record on Thursday, January 4th will be issued a dividend of $1.05 per share.
+This represents a $4.20 annualized dividend and a yield of 2.49%.
+The ex-dividend date of this dividend is Thursday, January 4th.
 JPMorgan Chase & Co.’s dividend payout ratio (DPR) is 25.07%.

-Several equities research analysts recently weighed in on the stock.
-StockNews.com assumed coverage on shares of JPMorgan Chase & Co. in a research report on Thursday, October 5th.
-They set a “hold” rating for the company.
-Morgan Stanley raised their price target on shares of JPMorgan Chase & Co. from $187.00 to $191.00 and gave the company an “overweight” rating in a research report on Monday, October 16th.
-Odeon Capital Group downgraded shares of JPMorgan Chase & Co. from a “buy” rating to a “hold” rating and set a $140.00 price target for the company. in a research report on Thursday, November 2nd.
-Royal Bank of Canada reaffirmed an “outperform” rating and issued a $158.00 target price on shares of JPMorgan Chase & Co. in a research report on Friday, September 8th.
-Finally, HSBC initiated coverage on shares of JPMorgan Chase & Co. in a research report on Thursday, September 7th.
-They issued a “hold” rating and a $159.00 target price for the company.
-Nine equities research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average price target of $168.80.
+Several analysts recently issued reports on the stock.
+Evercore ISI boosted their target price on shares of JPMorgan Chase & Co. from $158.00 to $167.00 in a research report on Thursday, October 5th.
+Oppenheimer upped their price target on shares of JPMorgan Chase & Co. from $233.00 to $243.00 and gave the stock an “outperform” rating in a research report on Thursday, November 16th.
+StockNews.com initiated coverage on shares of JPMorgan Chase & Co. in a research report on Thursday, October 5th.
+They issued a “hold” rating for the company.
+Royal Bank of Canada reiterated an “outperform” rating and issued a $158.00 price target on shares of JPMorgan Chase & Co. in a research report on Friday, September 8th.
+Finally, Morgan Stanley upped their price target on shares of JPMorgan Chase & Co. from $187.00 to $191.00 and gave the stock an “overweight” rating in a research report on Monday, October 16th.
+Nine analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
+According to MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of $168.80.

 JPMorgan Chase & Co.
 Company Profile